FMX 310 CREATIVE CODING | SECTION D | T/R 10:00 – 11:50 | CCB 134

-FMX 310 is a studio/performance oriented course.
+FMX 310 is a studio/production oriented course.
 It is a continued exploration of Interactive Media, Software and Programming with emphasis on the creative and experimental use of available tools.
 Interactive time based media will be the focus of the class.

 Process and Strategy